-The ISET Program builds on what was successful about ASETS and reflects what was heard from Indigenous partners including:
+The ISET Program builds on what was successful about ASETS and reflects what was heard from Indigenous partners.
+It includes:

-- new distinctions-based strategies and funding streams that will help meet the unique needs of First Nations, Métis, Inuit and urban/non-affiliated Indigenous peoples;
+- new distinctions-based strategies and funding streams that will help meet the unique needs of First Nations, Métis, Inuit and urban/non-affiliated Indigenous people;

 - greater focus on the full continuum of skills development, from essential skills to skills upgrading;